forestdb/forestdb.org/models/lxz-chinese-scope.md

 Under the surface scope interpretation, negation is taking scope over the quantifier phrase and the interpretation is equivalent to 'it is not the case that I fed two rabbits'.
 Under the inverse scope, the interpretation could be paraphrased as 'there are two rabbits that I did not feed'.

 How do speakers and listeners understand scope ambiguous sentences?
 One important experimental methodology to assess meaning is through truth-value judgment tasks.
 In the experiment, participants are given a scenario which describes the truth state of the world.
 In story (2), the scenario describes a situation where the surface scope interpretation is true (i.e. it is not the case that I fed two rabbits), and the inverse scope interpretation is false (i.e. there are two rabbits that I did not feed).
-After hearing the story, a puppet will make an utterance with a sentence ambiguous between surface scope and inverse scope (e.g. I did not feed two rabbits), the listener could make a judgment about whether the puppet's statement is true or false.
+After hearing the story, a puppet will make an utterance with a sentence ambiguous between surface scope and inverse scope (e.g. I did not feed two rabbits), and the listener could make a judgment about whether the puppet's statement is true or false.

 *(2)* There was a white rabbit and a brown rabbit.
 I wanted to feed both of them, but I didn’t have enough carrots.
 In the end, I just fed the brown rabbit.

-A tactic linking hypothesis is that the proportion of 'yes' responses given a certain scenario represents how likely the speaker will endorse the ambiguous utterance.
+A tacit linking hypothesis is that the proportion of 'yes' responses given a certain scenario represents how likely the speaker will endorse the ambiguous utterance.
 When the story describes a situation where surface scope interpretation is true, the proportion of 'yes' responses in truth-value judgment tasks reflects speakers' endorsement of surface scope interpretation of the sentence.
-The experiments based on truth-value judgments allow us to precisely investigate the interpretations of the scope ambiguous sentences with negation and quantifiers phrases of 'two'.
+The experiments based on truth-value judgments allow us to precisely investigate the interpretations of the scope ambiguous sentences with negation and quantifier phrases of 'two'.

 ## The empirical puzzle